-The propulsion power for the ship is generated by eight Westinghouse second-generation A2W nuclear reactors.
-The four Westinghouse steam turbines produce 280,000HP.
+The propulsion power for the ship was generated by eight Westinghouse second-generation A2W nuclear reactors.
+The four Westinghouse steam turbines produced 280,000HP.

-The propulsion is provided by four propellers, each containing five blades.
-There are four rudders, each of 35t, and two anchors, each of 32t.
+The propulsion was provided by four propellers, each containing five blades.
+There were four rudders, each of 35t, and two anchors, each of 32t.